-10 4 Conclusion
+4 Conclusion

-In this paper, we establish a model to measure the relationship between space physical parameters from OMNI dataset on NASA website and poleward and equatorward auroral oval boundaries based on deep learning network.
+In this paper, we establish a model to measure the relation-ship between space physical parameters from OMNI dataset on NASA website and poleward and equatorward auroral oval boundaries based on deep learning network.
 Our model overcomes some drawbacks in this field.
 Such as, some prediction method based on statistics and a few space physical parameters.
-Those methods are not very suitable for the complex and changeable space physical data.
+Those method based is not very suitable for the complex and changeable space physical data.
 For our model, the inputs are 18 space physical parameters and the 48 coordinates value of aurora oval boundary points at the previous moment, and we can obtain position of poleward and equatorward boundaries at 24 MLTs from our well-trained model.
 At last, our experiment results show that the model proposed in this paper can better reflect the relationship between space physical parameters and auroral oval boundary.
 Therefore, it should be useful to predict the position of auroral oval boundary.
-In addition, we analyse the effect of all 18 space physical parameters on the location of auroral oval boundary based on several statistical and prediction
+In addition, we analyze the effect of all 18 space physical parameters on the location of auroral oval boundary based on several statistical and prediction experiments.
+It can be show that different parameters have different effect on auroral oval boundary from our experiments.
+Some space physical parameters have a great influence on the position of auroral oval boundary, especially the space physical parameters which are shown in Table 5.

 Author contributions.
 The methodology has been developed by all of the authors.
-HYY have coded and run the experiments.
+HY. have coded and run the experiments.
 All authors have discussed the theory, the interpretation of the results and edited the manuscript.